jabranham/SocialScienceLinuxConfig/README.md

 # Step 6: Setting up your Machine to Serve Github Pages

-Much thanks to
-[this website](http://michaelchelen.net/81fa/install-jekyll-2-ubuntu-14-04/)
-for proper instructions.
+If you run your personal website through
+[github pages](https://pages.github.com/), then you probably want the stuff in this section.
+Otherwise, skip it.
+Much thanks to [this website](http://michaelchelen.net/81fa/install-jekyll-2-ubuntu-14-04/) for proper instructions.
 You'll need several of jekyll's dependencies:

     sudo apt-get install ruby ruby-dev make gcc nodejs

-After that, you can actually install jekyll:
+After that, you can actually install jekyll and `github-pages`:

     sudo gem install jekyll --no-rdoc --no-ri
+    sudo gem install github-pages

-Make sure it installed correctly:
+Make sure the jekyll installed correctly:

     jekyll -v